dsanz/liferaty-docker-images-support-demo/multi-container/01_liferay+mysql+elasticsearch-7.3/readme.md

-The simplest multi-container application starts 3 containers using basic docker compose features.
+This multi-container application starts 3 containers using docker compose features.

 ## Goal
 To connect Liferay to a predefined mysql database and a single elasticsearch, running in separate containers